 The EU institutional framework includes:

-The Court of Justice of the European Union and the European Court of Auditors have control functions: jurisdictional andaccounting, respectively.
-The EU system is then completed by the European Central Bank that plays a pivotal rolein the field of economic and monetary policy.
+The Court of Justice of the European Union upholds the rules of the European law, while the European Court of Auditors checks the financing of the EU’s activities.
+The EU institutional framework is then completed by the European Central Bank, which plays a pivotal role for the economic and monetary policies of the EU.

-In addition to the institutions, the EU organizational framework consists of a series of bodies and entites with advisory, financial and control functions: Among these: the Committee of the Regions, the Economic and Social Committee, the European Investment Bank, and the European Agencies.
+Other important institutions carry out consultative, financial and surveillance functions.
+Among them, the Committee of the Regions, the Economic and Social Committee, the European Investment Bank and the European Agencies.